kmkr/splendid-nudibranch/content.md

 Loc		Elphinestone Reef, Egypt
 Tags	shark 2015
 Latin	Carcharhinus falciformis
-Desc	At the end of our dive Elphinstone the last of us in the water were blessed with a visit by this beautiful silky shark.
-Once abundant in the world's oceans, now overfished and in some places depleted.
+Desc	Once abundant in the world's oceans, now overfished and in some places depleted.
 Commercial fishing of tuna, the silkys favored prey, make it the shark second most commonly taken as bycatch.

 DSC07841.jpg